apelegri/wechat-mini-program-wiki/README.md

 ### Network timeout

-Network timeout may be provided in a variety of network request.
+Network timeout may be provided in a variety of network requests.
-Here is the link to [WeChat documentation](https://mp.weixin.qq.com/debug/wxadoc/dev/framework/config.html )  if you want to go further.
+Here is the link to the [WeChat documentation](https://mp.weixin.qq.com/debug/wxadoc/dev/framework/config.html )  if you want to go further.

 ### Debug

-Here is a link to [WeChat documentation](https://mp.weixin.qq.com/debug/wxadoc/dev/framework/config.html).
+Here is a link to the [WeChat documentation](https://mp.weixin.qq.com/debug/wxadoc/dev/framework/config.html).

 ## Create dynamic pages

 ### WXML - HTML, what's the deal?
-**WXML** is WeChat markup language similar to HTML.
+**WXML** is a WeChat markup language similar to HTML.
 It combines a **basic library of components** and **an event system** to build dynamic pages.

-WeChat event system behaves like classic Javascript events which **handle logical responses to the view layer.**
+The WeChat event system behaves like classic Javascript events which **handle logical responses to the view layer.**

- The table below lists the **significant  differences** you faced in development between **WXML / HTML:**
+ The table below lists the **significant differences** you will face in development between **WXML / HTML:**

  ![wxml and html differences](assets/wxml-html.png)